MailTape/MailTape-v1/_posts/2016-01-17-Nicholas-Larsen.md

 Nicholas: **"**Maybe this is a bit heavy for a Sunday morning, but fuck it - it's super original!
 Rejjie is killing it atm, and Kaytranada too - the tune he did for The Internet, 'Girl', is so banging also...
 Anyway, hope you enjoy!**“**

 <p id="outroduction">
-That's all folks, thanks to [Homeshake](https://www.facebook.com/homeshake/) for his soulful selection, thanks to [William Girault](https://www.facebook.com/Wllgr?fref=ts) for his beautiful illustration and PS KY for her magic writings.</p>
+That's all folks, thanks to [Nicholas Larsen](https://www.facebook.com/homeshake/) for his nice selection, thanks to [William Girault](https://www.facebook.com/Wllgr?fref=ts) for her beautiful illustration and PS KY for her magic writings.</p>